-Credential Configuration: The private keys and certificates for each entity are pre-provisioned as described in clause 8.1.1.2.1 "Credential Configuration for Certificate-Based Security Frameworks".
+Credential Configuration: The private keys and certificates for each entity are pre-provisioned as described in clause 8.1.2.3 "Credential Configuration for Certificate-Based Security Frameworks".
+If Entity A is a CSE, then Entity A shall also be configured with its CSE-ID (not shown in the figure).